Mikadore/cpp-papers/partial-classes.md

 # Justification for deletions
 Every deleted method is throwing.
 We omit `string_view`'s associated `operator<<` since we don't add `basic_ostream`.

+# Monadic optional and string_view::contains
+Since this paper was first published, `std::string_view` got a new `contains` member function, and `std::optional` got `transform`, `and_then`, and `or_else`.
+All these functions are not throwing, and there are no other problems regarding freestanding.
+We therefore opt for them being marked as freestanding.

 # Wording